Skip to content

 Validity Less than 3 months for utility bills; lease must be current

-Cross-check Address must match the registered address on the company extract
+Cross-check Address must match the registered address on the corporate registry extract

 Common pitfalls.
-A virtual office address is not inherently suspicious, but combined with other indicators (recently formed company, minimal share capital, vague corporate purpose), it warrants further investigation.
+A virtual office address is not inherently suspicious, but combined with other indicators (recently incorporated, minimal share capital, vague corporate purpose), it warrants further investigation.

 8. Bank Account Details